PANpinchi/DeepMIR_HW0_PANpinchi/README.md

 #### 2. Datasets
 Run the commands below to download the Nsynth datasets.
+If you just want to run the inference code, you can download the testing dataset only.
 ```bash
 # Create a datasets folder:
 mkdir datasets